LinearGunnerB/numerical_cpp/README.md

 # numerical_cpp
+#1
+Poisson Equation Solver with many new features of C++11 and Matrix Template Library 4

+#2
 Solved a system of linear equations without using the Standard Template Library Basically my own vector class (although named it array), with some aspects like resizing, {} intialization, fill, etc that have analogues in STL.